 Via a variety of companies, the cruise lines will pick up your bags at home before you depart and -- if ordered -- return them the same way.
 This means you travel hands-free through airports, taxis, check-in lines, security and the like.
-Ideally, you board the ship to find your bags dutifully dropped off in your personal stateroom.
+You can also book these services independently when your cruise line doesn't offer them.
+Ideally, you board the ship to find your bags dutifully dropped off in your room.

-So how does it work?
-You can sign up for luggage valet through your cruise line when you book your sailing -- or contact a company like Luggage Forward and organize it yourself.
-Most cruise lines require at least 30 days' notice to organize the service, while the independent luggage delivery companies tend to be able to set up delivery and retrieval on shorter notice.
-Most companies will need to pick up your luggage two weeks before your departure to ensure prompt delivery at your embarkation port.
-That means you'll travel hands-free through the airport, skip the interminable wait at baggage claim and find your suitcases neatly ensconced in your stateroom when you arrive.
+So how do luggage services work?
+You can sign up for luggage valet through your cruise line when you book your sailing or contact a company like Luggage Forward directly and organize it yourself.
+Some independent luggage delivery companies might be able to set up pickup on short notice for domestic cruises, but most require about two weeks lead time for pickup in order to deliver to your embarkation point -- especially if it's overseas -- on time.
+That means you'll travel luggage-free through the airport, skip the interminable wait at baggage claim and find your suitcases neatly ensconced in your cabin when you arrive.

-Some cruise lines have tweaked the concept to offer their own version of valet, with more affordable rates.
+Some cruise lines have tweaked the concept to offer their own versions of a luggage delivery service, with more affordable rates.
 Royal Caribbean offers an onboard service that enables passengers to bypass traditional airport check-in on the way home.
 Passengers check in onboard the ship and receive their airline boarding pass, luggage tags and baggage claim checks.

-In the end, the luggage valet choice boils down to you.
+In the end, the luggage valet choice boils down to your needs and preferences.
 If you are the person who likes to plan ahead and can stand to pack far in advance in order to breeze through the airport muddle, then these programs are for you -- especially if you have the means and desire to pay more for convenience.